Special Projects and Event Sponsorship

 $600 is needed to fully fund this project

 The c.
 1790 waistcoat was owned by Thomas Lee Shippen (1765-1798).
 Thomas was the son of Alice Lee and William Shippen and was a grandson to Thomas Lee (1690-1750), the original owner of Stratford Hall.
 The garment is a light green silk waistcoat with eleven silk-covered buttons down the center.
 The piece has working pockets at the waist and a deep stand-up collar.
 The piece needs conservation which will include surface cleaning, the stabilization of weak and damaged areas requiring fine hand stitching, and encapsulation of stand collar abraded silk areas with sheer net tulle.
 Thanks to a generous grant from the Preservation Northern Neck and Middle Peninsula we have $500 in hand but still need $600 to bring this project to completion.

-Please contact the Development Office for further information about giving opportunities for special projects in the areas of education, preservation, collections, and landscape.
-Past projects that have been funded in this manner include school field trips, symposiums, building preservation, collections and landscape restoration.
+Please contact the Development Office for further information about giving opportunities for special projects in these areas.
+Past projects that have been funded in this manner include school field trips, symposiums, building preservation and maintenance, and landscape restoration.